The path to global payroll transformation

 Data standardization is about housing all of the global payroll data in one location and then standardizing it in a similar format.
 This way, digital standardization can be applied across multiple countries at once and global payroll gets delivered in a much faster, smarter and more effective way.
 Data protection is also improved on payroll platforms featuring standardization as part of a new technology payroll process.

-This also paves the way for scalability -one standardization is applied to the data in one country, it can quickly be rolled out to all of the other countries on the payroll and crucially, onboarding new countries, as a multinational expands into new territories, automatically becomes a smoother process because the data standardization groundwork has been done earlier as part of a digital transformation process.
+This also paves the way for scalability and growth efficiency -one standardization is applied to the data in one country, it can quickly be rolled out to all of the other countries on the payroll and crucially, onboarding new countries, as a multinational expands into new territories, automatically becomes a smoother process because the data standardization groundwork has been done earlier as part of a digital transformation process.

 The before and after picture

 Sometimes measuring and articulating success is not quite as straightforward as it seems – digital transformation officers get help from a lot of people, implement a lot of change and genuinely transform a process so that it is almost unrecognizable to what existed before it.

 An achievement like this should never go unnoticed – but sometimes people forget to arm themselves with a good old fashioned change management before and after picture.
 If you have this, you are in a much stronger position to describe the new process and changes in a way that is visual, digestible and impactful.